telerik/teststudio-docs/docs/welcome.md

 You’ve been always looking for a test automation tool that really works and you’ve never found the right one?
 Look no further as you’ve come to the right place!

 <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> is an innovative and easy to use tool for Web, API, load and WPF desktop testing.
-Whether you decide to go codeless or you choose to use Test Studio’s code-based automation capabilities you’ll always ensure optimal app quality and deliver outstanding results.
+Whether you decide to go codeless or you choose to use Test Studio’s code-based automation capabilities, you’ll always ensure optimal app quality and deliver outstanding results.

 **Test Studio functional testing** allows you to create, run and automate functional tests for Web and WPF applications.
-Some of our highlights features are:
+Some of our most prominent features are:

 * __Intuitive recorder with cross browser support__ - with its intuitive <a href="/getting-started/test-recording/overview" target="_blank">click and record functionality</a>, recording steps has never been easier. <a href="/prerequisites/configure-your-browser/browser-configuration" target="_blank">Major browsers</a> are proactively supported via Test Studio’s own browser extensions.